About Donna Kennedy-Glans

 What do I do in the energy sector?

-For 28 years, I worked as a lawyer and businesswoman in the private sector, including as Nexen Inc.’s first female VP.
+For nearly three decades, I worked as a lawyer and businesswoman in the private sector, including as Nexen Inc.’s first female VP.
 Early in my career, I was a lawyer with TransCanada Pipelines.
 After a decade with Nexen, I advised global energy companies on how to manage non-technical risks.
 In 2005, I published a book on this work, Corporate Integrity: A Toolkit for Managing beyond Compliance (Wiley).
 Presently I mentor young leaders in energy & electricity; and engage Albertans on energy policy.

 What do I do in the non-profit sector?